MOD St Athan: MOD St Athan

-Future

 Relocation of No. 4 School of Technical Training

 There was an intention to move No 4.
 School of Technical Training (No. 4 SoTT) from St Athan to MoD Lyneham as the Army (REME) schools that are relocating there carry out similar engineering training functions; however, a decision by 22 Training Group to keep capbadges together (RAF with RAF) seems to have changed the direction of No. 4 SoTT, with it now potentially moving to RAF Cosford to rationalise the Defence College of Technical Training (DCTT) training establishments, a move confirmed in an announcement by Defence Secretary Michael Fallon on 15 September 2015.

 In October 2017, the Ministry of Defence (MOD) stated the plans to move No. 4 SoTT were not sufficiently mature to provide a date for the move.
 The MOD indicated in September 2019 that the intent remains to relocate the school before the lease on its buildings expires in March 2024.
 The future location and time-frame to relocate the school was yet to be finalised.
+The school relocated to MOD Lyneham in 2024.

+Based units

+As of November 2025, the following units are based at MOD St Athan: